anjtoanj/SalesforcePlaywrightTypescript/README.md

 TASK STATUS
+🗓️ 01/02/2026
+FIX URGENTLY : Manage handling email verification page
+    -once logged into Salesforce app, verification code is being send to my gmail -Login to gmail -> find the salesforcemail -> get the verification code -> enter to the verification page

 🗓️ 31/01/2026
 Added a .env file to manage login credentials-specific configurations locally mapped to GitHub environment secrets Configured GitHub Actions to use environment secrets[login credentials], keeping sensitive credentials secure.